Programme 2026

 • Interactive session on EPSHH/MODI with Dr Bernd Eggen, Senior Environmental Public Health Scientist in Environmental Epidemiology at UKHSA

-15:30-17:00 Theme: Positive Tipping Points for Business
+15:30-17:00 Theme: Positive Tipping Points

 Session run by: